vansa007/CurrencyTextFieldFormatter/README.md

 }
 ```

-If have any issue, please feedback me soon.
+If have any issues, please feedback me soon.
 Thanks you!
 Best thanks to KSHRD center.